vitaliysiroshtan/text-underless/README.md

 *Work in progress*

 ## Summary
-Links should be underlined, but `text-decoration: underline` sucks.
+Links should be underlined, but `text-decoration: underline` sucks and `text-decoration-skip: ink` doesn't work everywhere or no one knows about it.

 ![shot](https://cloud.githubusercontent.com/assets/3016427/25870737/e71b429e-350d-11e7-897b-8ab61c263d53.png)